-If the plotting tool does nothing for your fiction (though I hope that it does), at the very least you can use it to keep your brain active while watching boring movies.
+If the plotting tool does nothing for your fiction (though I hope that it does), at the very least you can use it to keep your brain active while watching movies.

 Beware, below there be spoilers.
 Also, feel free to disagree with my placement.
 There is freedom.

 Prologue—the story of the flower, Rapunzel being kidnapped